notepad-plus-plus/npp-usermanual/content/searching/index.md

 The Mark tab from the Find/Replace dialog will perform searches similar to the Find tab, in the current document or selection:

-* When Bookmark line is checked, a single bookmark is dropped on each line a hit took place.
+* When **Bookmark line** is checked, a bookmark is dropped on each line where an individual hit occurs.
+In the case where an individual hit spans multiple lines, each line in the span will receive the bookmark.

 * Otherwise, the matched pattern is highlighted according to the Settings -&gt; Styler Configurator -&gt; Global Styles , Find Mark Style setting.
 (See also [Style Configurator](../preferences/#style-configurator).)